erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/25_experiments.md

 # Experiments

+The majority of experiments discussed in this chapter revolve around the interaction between the crane (modelled as a double pendulum) and a CMG array.
+The simulations reveal the various interactions between the systems and the challenges that arise from them.
+Prior to this, the first section covers the validation of the 2d and 3d double pendulum models as well as the chosen $PD\alpha$ controller's performance in dampening the 2d model.
+The latter three sections of this chapter cover the simulated robot tasks, their integration into the pendulum-CMG simulations as well as the preliminary hardware prototype.
+Apart from the 3d double pendulum model, the experiments utilize setup limited to a single axis of pendulum motion (see @Fig:prototype-sketch).

 ## Pendulum Simulation

 ### 2d Model

-We've already seen some of the interaction that occurs with a double pendulum in @Sec:2dpendulum, with the lower pendulum causing an overlay of higher frequency oscillations.
+We've already seen some of the interaction that occurs within a double pendulum in @Sec:2dpendulum, with the lower pendulum causing an overlay of higher frequency oscillations.
 In @Fig:distmass-impact-animation and @Fig:distmass-impact-plot we can see how the rotational inertia of the lower mass changes the interaction of the two parts of the pendulum.

 ![Difference between an double pendulum with two point masses and one where the lower mass is modeled as a distributed mass.](./figures/impact-of-rotational-inertia.gif){ #fig:distmass-impact-animation }